hesterrk/hesterrk/README.md

 Most recently I learnt Python and now i'm currently exploring React Native, MongoDB and TypeScript.

-### ⭐ My Journey to Web Development?
+### ⭐ My Journey into Web Development?

-• A very short one!
+• A short one!

 • Followed my passion of studying History to university, obtaining my BA degree...